|

 used goods for which he no longer has a purpose.
 There is no excuse here, and surely Amnon received his due when he was killed

+by Absalom.
 Amnon is a character study in how either we will control our desires and emotions, especially what the New Testament

 calls “the flesh,” or else we will be controlled and destroyed by them.
 Prior to the first murder, God warned